Bank of England stresses no rush to raise rates as recovery builds

 LONDON The Bank of England pushed back against expectations it might raise interest rates in less than a year's time, saying on Wednesday that Britain's economic recovery is still in its early stages.

-The central bank acknowledged a strong bounce-back in the labor market since last year, lowering its forecast for unemployment for the next couple of years.
+The central bank acknowledged a strong bounce-back in the labour market since last year, lowering its forecast for unemployment for the next couple of years.

 But it left largely unchanged its assumptions on the timing of interest rate rises and its growth and inflation forecasts.